Chapter 6 of 11

 Customer moves to a higher-priced tier.

-Example: Starter → Pro → Enterprise as they outgrow current tier limits or need advanced features.
+Example: Starter to Pro to Enterprise as they outgrow current tier limits or need advanced features.
+Upsells are triggered by natural growth milestones--hitting user limits, needing advanced analytics, or requiring enterprise compliance features.

 Cross-Sell